 As a full remake, this new version of The Last of Us Part 1 upgrades not only the visuals but various gameplay systems too.
 From more intricate combat features akin to those seen in the sequel, to improved controls and a range of new accessibility options, there’s plenty on offer.

-The remake also looks to utilize PS5-specific features like haptic feedback and adaptive triggers in the DualSense controller.
+The remake also looks to utilize PS5-specific features like haptic feedback, 3D audio, and adaptive triggers in the DualSense controller.

-While we wait for Naughty Dog’s The Last of Us Part 1 Remake, here are some other gaming hubs for you have a look at:
+While we wait for Naughty Dog’s The Last of Us Part 1 remake, here are some other gaming hubs for you to have a look at:

 The Elder Scrolls 6 | GTA 6 | Overwatch 2 | Assassin’s Creed Infinity | God of War: Ragnarok | Wolverine | Spider-Man 2 | Forspoken | KOTR Remake | Wonder Woman | DokeV | FFXVI | Avatar Frontiers of Pandora | Sonic Frontiers | Dragon Age 4 | Legend of Zelda: Breath of The Wild sequel | The Witcher 3 next-gen patch